Gymnopilus aeruginosus

-Gymnopilus aeruginosus, also known as the magic blue gym, is a mushroom-forming fungus that grows in clusters on dead wood and wood chip mulch.
-It is widely distributed and common in the Pacific Northwest.
-It has a rusty orange spore print and a bitter taste and contains the hallucinogen psilocybin.
-It was given its current name by mycologist Rolf Singer in 1951.
+Gymnopilus aeruginosus, also known as the magic blue gym, is a mushroom-forming fungus.
+It has a rusty orange spore print and a bitter taste.
+Growing in clusters on dead wood, it is widely distributed and common in the Pacific Northwest.
+It contains the psychedelic chemical psilocybin.

+Taxonomy

+The species was given its current name by mycologist Rolf Singer in 1951.

+The specific epithet aeruginosus refers to the bluish staining caused by psilocin polymerization.

 Description

-The species is psychoactive, containing the hallucinogenic drugs psilocybin and psilocin.
-The specific epithet aeruginosus refers to the bluish staining caused by psilocin polymerization.